 Here are the sight word activities that we use in our classroom to keep our students engaged and having fun while still working on sight words!
 What do you use in your classroom to practice sight words?

-This is one of the most favourite activities for our students.
+This a favourite activity for our students.
 They love using markers or crayons to trace over the sight words, and they get to learn colour words at the same time.
-They also can practice writing the sight word, or use it in a sentence.
+They also practice writing the sight word, or use it in a sentence.

-Students love to do anything that has anything to do with stamps.
+Students love to do anything that has anything to do with stamps (these are from Scholar’s Choice, but you can find my other favourite set here).
 They are able to make the sight words with the stamps, then we encourage them to practicing writing the sight word, or to make a sentence with the word in it.

 Another way we have been practicing our sight words is by using Q-Tips dipped in paint.
 We encourage our students to practice writing the sight word first, then using the paint so they don’t get paint on themselves.